- Fall OCI Program Fees

 - Requests for writing samples and other materials:

-- For OCI: If an employer requests additional materials beyond a resume and cover letter, students have been instructed to bring it them to their interviews.
+- For OCI: Resumes will be released to you on-line.
+Students have been instructed to bring all additional materials with them to their interviews.
 This includes transcripts.

 - For Resume Collection: If employers wish to request additional materials beyond a resume and cover letter, they should do so by directly contacting the student after review of his/her resume.
 This includes transcripts.